Augustin007/Augustin007/README.md

 I am a 18 year old programmer and mathematician.

-I am studying for a degree in Electrical Engineering at UCSD this fall.
+I am studying for a degree in Electrical Engineering at UCSD.

 ## Programming